yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     ![In the Basics blade, the values listed above appear in the corresponding boxes.
 The public key that you copied is pasted in the SSH public key box.](media/vm-basic-ubuntu-create-screen.png)

-4. From the Disk screen select Standard SSD and then **Next : Netwroking**.
+4. From the Disk screen select Standard SSD and then **Next : Networking**.

     !["From the list select Standard SSD for the OS disk type.](media/vm-basic-create-disks-ubuntu-screen.png)